All Products

 You can also use your own IP address geolocation library.

-1. Execute the following statement on the MaxCompute client to create the ipresource table that is used to store IP address geolocation data:
+1. Execute the following statements on the MaxCompute client to create a table named ipresource.
+This table is used to store geolocation data of IP addresses.

 DROP TABLE IF EXISTS ipresource ;